 Unilever is one brand that has spotted the problem with using so-called influencers who buy fake followers and engagement.
 They took a stand and cancelled their relationships with any fake celebrity influencers they found who engaged in such unethical practices.

-Chromo-Influencers® Genuinely Influence Their Followers
+Chromo-Influencers™ Genuinely Influence Their Followers

 During our early days in the industry, we conducted an informal survey of 200 influencers.
 63% of them admitted to purchasing followers, likes or swapping comments with each other.
 It was at that point that we knew there had to be a better way.

 It was due to this doubt about the validity of so-called influencer’s self-fabricated engagement rates that PMYB initially began our mission to discover Chromo-Influencers.
-We found that Chromo-Influencers, the top 3% of influencers on average achieve over four times more conversions than the other 97% of influencers.

-Contact us today to learn more about how Chromo-Influencers can help you assist you in your campaign.
+Contact us here today to learn more about how Chromo-Influencers can help you assist you in your campaign.